nicodr97/MacroPy/README.md

 **MacroPy --- SBI 2021**
 ==============================

-MacroPy is a command line program which reconstructs a whole biological macro-complex using PDBs of its pairwise interactions as input, either protein-protein, protein-DNA or protein-RNA.
+MacroPy is a command line program which reconstructs a whole biological macro-complex using PDB's of its pairwise interactions as input, either protein-protein, protein-DNA or protein-RNA.